Skip to main content

 Peer Advisors are students in the second academic year who are committed to academic excellence and student leadership.
 They show strong commitment to helping new students make the transition from undergraduates to informed, successful professional students who will be responsible for their academic goals and professional growth.

-Peer Advice: What to Expect From First Quarter in Optometry School
+Peer Advice: Being Kinder to Myself in Graduate School